timburgan/sqlite-timezone-to/POLICIES.md

 By using this Extension, you agree to the following Terms of Service.
 If you do not agree, do not use this Extension.

+The extension is sold and developed by Timothy Burgan, ABN 42 527 094 840.

 ### Usage
 - The Extension is **free for non-commercial use**.
 - Any use related to income-producing work, whether intended, hopeful, or actual, requires a **valid license**.
 You may use the Extension without restriction for initial **30-day period** to test it's functionality and suitability.